marick/pre-commit-hooks/README.md

 *  The `sha` can be updated to the repo's most recent version with `pre-commit autoupdate`.

 Notes on `only-branch-pushes`:
-* `only-branch-pushes` actually can be applied during the `commit` stage (as it is here, according to the `stages` key).
+* Despite the name, `only-branch-pushes` actually can be applied during the `commit` stage (as it is here, according to the `stages` key).
 The name is not so good, but I'm too lazy to change it.
-* The first argument must be present as shown.
-The second is a `[[`-style shell pattern match.
+* The first argument must be `prevent`.
+The second is used in a `[[`-style shell pattern match.
 That is, it's compared like this:

       if [[ "$branch" =~ $pattern ]]; then